NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 4X requires 50% and takes 50%
   - 1G 4X is a hard knockdown
 - 1G4X requires and costs 75% meter
+- RA is:
+  - 0G: unchanged
+  - 1G: a set distance teleport; can be grabbed after Lee reappears
+  - 2G: a set distance appearance teleport and less startup than 1G; can be grabbed after Lee reappears
 - GRKnJ moved further back on appearance
 - GRKnJ made a mid from a high